BrentMRPalmer/CSI4107-A2/README.md

 of each of the main stages in the programs.
 A discussion of the algorithms, data structures, and optimizations will be included in [Description of Algorithms, Data Structures, and Optimizations](#description-of-algorithms-data-structures-and-optimizations).

-The code is split into two files.
+The code is split into three files.

-- **golden_retriever.py**: The main python file that contains the entire information retrieval system, including preprocessing, indexing, and retrieval and ranking.
+- **golden_retriever_sentence_transformer.py**: Retrieves documents using BM25, then reranks the top 100 documents using sentence transformers (36 possible models).
+- **golden_retriever_coco.py**: Retrieves documents using BM25, then reranks the top 100 documents using `cocodr-large-msmarco`.
 - **trec_processor.py**: An additional file that is used to clean the Scifact `test.tsv` file.

 ### Golden Retriever

+**We now have two golden retriever files—both variants of Golden Retriver with specialized neural implementations.
+Both use the same base retrieval and ranking pipeline using BM25.**

-The main python file that contains the entire information retrieval system, including preprocessing, indexing, and retrieval and ranking is called `golden_retriever.py`.
-It also reads in the Scifact dataset corpus and queries, and outputs the ranked results in `Results.txt`.
+The main python files that contain the entire information retrieval system, including preprocessing, indexing, retrieval and ranking, and re-ranking are the two variants of `golden_retriever.py`.
+They also read in the Scifact dataset corpus and queries, and output the ranked results in `results/Results_model_name.txt` where `model_name` is the name of the model.
+For the purposes of this description, any mention of `golden_retriever.py` refers to both `golden_retriever_sentence_transformer.py` and `golden_retriever_coco.py`.

 #### Entry Point (Main)

-The `golden_retriever.py` file beings in main, where it first reads the arguments representing the file paths of the corpus and the query.
-It then reads in, preprocesses (as described below in [Step 1: Preprocessing](#step-1-preprocessing)), and stores all of the queries.
-The queries are passed to the `load_and_rank` method, which is the pipeline that preprocesses, indexes, and retrieves and ranks the documents.
+The `golden_retriever.py` file begins in main, where it first reads the arguments representing the file paths of the corpus and the query.
+It then calls `load_and_rank` method, which is the pipeline that preprocesses, indexes, retrieves and ranks, and re-ranks (using neural methods) the documents.

-The `load_and_rank` is called twice, once to rank the documents using the title and text of the documents (results saved in `Results.txt`), and again to rank the documents using only the titles (results saved in `Results_Title_Only.txt`).

-Within `load_and_rank`, first the documents are read in and stored.
-Each document is preprocessed as described below in [Step 1: Preprocessing](#step-1-preprocessing) as it is read in.
+Within `load_and_rank`, first the queries and documents are read in and stored.
+Each query and document is preprocessed as described below in
+[Step 1: Preprocessing](#step-1-preprocessing) as it is read in.
+We keep an unprocessed (just lowercase query and document text) version of both the queries and the documents to be used for the neural network.
+Note that the unprocessed version is required for the neural network to capture semantic information.
+For example, removing stopwords could change the semantic meaning of a sentence.
 Then, the inverted index is created as described below in [Step 2: Indexing](#step-2-indexing).
 Afterwards, a matrix containing all of the BM25 scores for each query and document is computed.
 Next, the documents are ranked for each of the queries.
 The matrix formation process and ranking is described in [Step 3: Retrieval and Ranking](#step-3-retrieval-and-ranking).
-The results are saved in the `Results.txt` or `Results_Title_Only.txt`
+Finally, the top 100 results are re-ranked using neural methods, which is also described in Step 3.
+The results are saved in `results/Results_model_name.txt` where `model_name` is the name of the model.

 #### Step 1: Preprocessing